feathersjs/docs/api/authentication/client.md

 ## Complete Example

-Here's an example of a Feathers server that uses `feathers-authentication-client`.
+Here's an example of a Feathers server that uses `@feathersjs/authentication-client`.

 ```js
 const feathers = require('feathers/client');